zenodab-bit/GemsZeno/README.md

 ## Populations

 The above examples use a default (radom) population which is being generated on-the-fly.
-GEMS comes with population models for all German states and a full population model.
+GEMS comes with population models for all German states and a full-country population model.
-This example loads the population model for the state of Schleswig-Holstein and prints a map of the population density:
+This example loads the population model for the state of Schleswig-Holstein (SH) and prints a map of the population density:

 ```julia
 using GEMS